Digital Arts and Culture Courses and Electives

 Capabilities and limitations of narrative film and literature, emphasizing the distinctiveness of each artistic mode.

-An examination of film and/or television, with attention to the representation of class, gender, race, and nation.
-Subtitles vary.
+An examination of film, television, and/or digital media culture, with attention to class, gender, race, sexuality, nation and the environment.

 Seminar in the history, theory, or practice of professional, technical, medical, or science communications.